BassT23/Proxmox/README.md

 With this file, you can manage the updater.
 For example; if you don't want to update PiHole, comment the line out with #, or change `true` to `false`.

-- choose LXC / VM / Host (include or exclude)
+- choose Host / LXC / VM
 - choose "stopped" or "running" LXC/VM
 - Headless Mode
 - choose extra updates